 To keep you warm from head to toe, pair the Artic Extreme Jacket with the Artic Extreme Pant.
 Just like the jacket, the pants wick away moisture and keeps the wind from stealing your body heat.
 The pants are also treated with the DWR coating to keep snow and sleet from penetrating your body.

-If you’re looking for a complete set of gear to keep you warm from head to toe, the Bug Out Bag is for you.
+If you’re looking for a way to bundle your complete set of gear to keep you warm from head to toe, the Stuff Sack is for you.
 I recently purchased nine of these sets for everyone in my family.
-The B.O.B includes the classic jacket, classic pant, classic regular gloves, balaclava and hot soxs.
-All of this gear also comes in a cool stuff sack for safe storage.
-This is basically everything you need for a variety of weather scenarios.
+I put the classic jacket, classic pant, classic regular gloves, balaclava and hot soxs in each sack.
+It make a great way to store your emergency clothes that you can grab at a moment’s notice.

 It’s also handy to have in case the power goes out for an extended period of time during the winter months.
 About 20 years ago, an ice storm in Spokane, WA paralyzed the entire region and people went without power for weeks, in the middle of winter.
 Can you imagine having no heat when it’s 15 degrees outside?
-This is where a Bug Out Bag would really come in handy.
+This is where a filled Stuff Sack would really come in handy.
 I highly recommend outfitting your entire family with head to toe Fortress gear!